Robert W. Saunders, Sr. Public Library

-This location provides Internet access through library computers and WiFi connectivity.
-Public meeting space is available in the Dr. Walter Lee Smith Community Room and an after-hours book drop is located at the front of the building.
+This location provides Internet access through library computers and Wi-Fi connectivity.
+Public meeting space is available and after-hours book drops are located at both the front of the building, and in the parking lot.
 The branch is located just north of the historic Union Train Station near downtown Tampa.

 This library contains many museum quality exhibits, including displays on the Civil Rights movement and the NAACP located in the lobby.
 The History of Central Avenue hallway features interactive touch panels, with both audio and visual elements.

 The Children's area features a touch-screen display panel and a collaborative touch-screen table.